 Walden University is an accredited institution offering online BS in Criminal Justice, MS in Criminal Justice, and PhD in Criminal Justice degree programs.
 Expand your career options and earn your degree in a convenient, flexible format that fits your busy life.

-*Federal Bureau of Investigation, Latest Crime Statistics Released, on the Internet at www.fbi.gov/news/stories/latest-crime-statistics-released.
+*Federal Bureau of Investigation, FBI Releases 2017 Crime Statistics, on the Internet at https://www.fbi.gov/news/pressrel/press-releases/fbi-releases-2017-crime-statistics.

 †Bureau of Justice Statistics, Household Poverty and Nonfatal Violent Victimization, 2008–2012, on the Internet at www.bjs.gov/index.cfm?ty=pbdetail&iid=5137.